-Re: Results letter- AML Compliance Testing

-Ref: USA Pat.
-01 02 09 2012
+Re: Results letter- AML Compliance Testing Ref: USA Pat.
+01

-Damian Gagnon

-Corporate Compliance and Social Responsibilities Officer
+Damian Gagnon Corporate Compliance and Social Responsibilities Officer Lazare Kaplan Incorporated.
+19 West 44th Street New York, NY 10036

-Lazare Kaplan International Inc.

-19 West 44th Street

-New York, NY 10036

-This document summarizes the results of testing undertaken by The Internal Audit Department of Lazare Kaplan International, which commenced in December 2011, to evaluate the implementation of and adherence to the Company's Anti-Money Laundering (AML) and Counter-Financing of Terrorism (CFT) Program and Policy in conformance with relevant provisions of the USA PATRIOT Act.
+This document summarizes the results of testing procedures undertaken by The Internal Audit Department of Lazare Kaplan International which commenced on December 2012, to evaluate the degree of adherence by various levels of LKIcs officers and employees of Lazare Kaplan International Inc., (The Company) and all of The Companycs affiliates, to procedures formulated by The Company; to address applicable provisions of the USA Patriot ACT with reference to the Anti-Money Laundering and Financing of Terrorism Program (AML).

-Money laundering is described as "Conduct/acts designed in whole or in part to conceal or disguise the nature, location, source, ownership or control of money (currency or its equivalents [checks, electronic transfers]) to avoid a transaction reporting requirement under state or federal law, or to disguise the fact that the money was acquired by illegal means."
+Money laundering is described as Conducts/Acts designed in whole or in part to conceal or disguise the nature, location, source, ownership or control of money, (currency or its equivalents [checks, electronic transfers]) to avoid a transaction reporting requirement under state or federal law, or to disguise the fact that the money was acquired by illegal means.+

-The USA PATRIOT Act, enacted by Congress in 2001 in response to the September 11, 2001 terrorist attacks in the United States, imposed, among others, a number of AML obligations directly on companies dealing in "Covered Goods" (precious mineral) transactions during the course of doing business, including the following:
+The USA PATRIOT Act was enacted by Congress in 2001 in response to the September 11, 2001 terrorist attacks in the United States, the Act imposed a number of AML obligations directly on companies involved in cash or its equivalent transactions during the course of doing business, including the following:

-- Conducting AML/CFT risk assessment; - Adoption by the board of directors of AML/CFT compliance programs written to address issues arising from the risk assessment; - Establishment of customer and supplier identification programs; - Development of policies to monitor, detect, and report suspicious activity; - Development of procedures to exercise due diligence on foreign correspondent accounts, including transactions with foreign banks; - Compliance with "special measures" imposed by the Secretary of the Treasury to address particular AML concerns.
+- AML compliance programs; - Customer identification programs; - Monitoring, detecting, and filing reports of suspicious activity; - Due diligence on foreign correspondent accounts, including prohibitions on transactions with foreign banks; - Due diligence on private banks mandatory information-sharing in response to requests by federal law enforcement); and - Compliance with % pecial measures+imposed by the Secretary of the Treasury to address particular AML concerns.

-AML Testing Procedures necessitated the interview of Company personnel, examination of company documents, and observation of system routine.
+AML Testing Procedures necessitated the interview of all employees within Lazare Kaplance group of companies, examination of company documents, and observation of system routine.